shmup/card-game-rules/haggis.md

 The J, Q, or K may also be used as wild cards to stand for any lower ranked card(s) in a set or sequence.

-<pre>Example: a J can stand for an 8, but cannot be substituted for a K.</pre>
+>Example: a J can stand for an 8, but cannot be substituted for a K.

 When played as part of a sequence, wild cards may have whichever suit is required.